Dennis Schroder NBA Playoffs Player Props: Lakers vs. Warriors

 Dennis Schroder Insights vs. the Warriors

-- Schroder is responsible for attempting 8.9% of his team's field goal attempts this season with 9.8 per game.
+- Schroder is responsible for taking 8.9% of his team's field goal attempts this season with 9.8 per game.

-- He's made 1.1 threes per game, or 8.4% of his team's makes from beyond the arc this season.

-- Schroder's opponents, the Warriors, have one of the fastest offensive tempos, ranking fourth, averaging 104.8 possessions per game, while his Lakers average 104.8 per game, second-highest among NBA teams.
+- Schroder's Lakers average 104.8 possessions per game, second-highest among NBA teams, while the Warriors are one of the league's fastest, ranking fourth with 104.8 possessions per contest.

-- On defense, the Warriors have allowed 117.1 points per contest, which is 21st-best in the NBA.
+- Giving up 117.1 points per contest, the Warriors are the 21st-ranked team in the league defensively.

-- The Warriors are the 15th-ranked team in the NBA, giving up 43.3 rebounds per contest.
+- On the glass, the Warriors have conceded 43.3 rebounds per game, which puts them 15th in the NBA.

-- Looking at assists, the Warriors are ranked 15th in the league, conceding 25.7 per game.
+- The Warriors are the 15th-ranked squad in the league, conceding 25.7 assists per game.

-- In terms of 3-pointers, the Warriors have conceded 12.9 makes per game, 23rd in the NBA.
+- Looking at 3-pointers, the Warriors are 23rd in the league, giving up 12.9 makes per contest.

 Dennis Schroder vs. the Warriors